 The District's first sewer collection and treatment system was constructed to serve the Frontier Village Complex and was financed and built by developers.
 This system was constructed in 1965.
-The initial treatment facility consisted of a 1.4 acre oxidation pond which is still used today in a modified form in the treatment process.
+The initial treatment facility consisted of a 1.4 acre oxidation pond.

 In 1971, the District expanded it's collection system through Utility Local Improvement Districts (ULID) 1 and 2.
 These projects were constructed with the aid of EPA funding.
 ULID 1 follows the lake shoreline and extends from the southern tip of the lake to the northwesterly shore.
 The City of Lake Stevens discards its wastewater into the District's facilities at the northern portion of this ULID system.
 ULID 2 provides collection service along the corridor of 91st Avenue Northeast (Hillcrest Drive), from Vernon Road to 11th Place Southeast.
 The District's first wastewater treatment plant expansion was also constructed at that time.
 The plant expansion included the addition of an 8.5 acre lagoon cell to be used in parallel with the existing 1.4 acre cell.